-At PlatformE we have coined and have been using the term e-Fashion as a synonym of 3D digital fashion.
+At PlatformE we have coined and have been using the term e-Fashion as a synonym for 3D digital fashion.
 The term is applied to highlight the full potential of a 3D asset beyond the hyperrealist design.
 A 3D asset can store and transmit rich information about product configuration and production rules that when streamlined across the whole value chain allow brands to have total control over the entire product life cycle.

 Fashion product development is undergoing a fundamental revolution thanks to digital patterns and samples.
-A slight switch to 3D digital product development will potentially lead to a more sustainable and waste-free fashion manufacturing system.
+A simple switch to 3D digital product development will potentially lead to a more sustainable and waste-free fashion manufacturing system.

 With exponential breakthroughs in technology, 3D digital development, and manufacturing operations, the fashion industry is embracing a new approach to design and prototyping.
-The outstanding capabilities of 2D to 3D pattern-making software offer several benefits for reducing time-consuming and lengthy product development and manufacturing cycles.
+The outstanding capabilities of 2D to 3D pattern-making software offers several benefits for reducing time-consuming and lengthy product development and manufacturing cycles.

 PlatformE's technology has been developed and is constantly being enhanced to help brands overcome this challenge and implement a successful digital strategy.
-Our technology ecosystem comprises 3D digital product creation, product configuration and customization for e-commerce, dashboard to monitor production and fulfillment, production and shipping control, and digital-savvy factories so you can quickly start producing on demand.
+Our technology ecosystem comprises 3D digital product creation, product configuration and customization for e-commerce, dashboard to monitor production and fulfilment, production and shipping control, and digital-savvy factories so you can quickly start producing on demand.